-Do you want to know how to create a WordPress checkout / payment page with Stripe?
+Do you want to learn how to create a custom checkout / payment page for your WordPress site?

-The best way to accept payments on your WordPress site is with a custom payment page.
-A dedicated payment page ensures high conversions as it removes unnecessary friction on the page, like headers, footers, and more, irrespective of the WordPress theme you use.
+A dedicated payment page ensures high conversions as it removes unnecessary friction on the page, like headers, footers, and more, regardless of the WordPress theme you use.